 - Want to learn more about Lewis & Clark?
 Either grab a history book, or if you’re interested in our antique car ride, steer on over to our HoliBlog.

-- Height limit: Minimum 42″ to ride without adult
+- Height limit: Minimum 42″ to ride without a supervising companion

 - Weight limit: Maximum combined weight, 400 pounds per 2-seat cars and 800 pounds per 4-seat cars